 For Preferred and Reserved Variants, they should be taken into consideration when considering contention sets (i.e. two applications for different Primary IDNs with an overlap of one or more IDN Variants should be identified as a contention set)

-For Blocked Variants, do not allow overlap (i.e. two applications for different Primary IDNs with an overlap of one or more Blocked Variants can be allowed to proceed separately)
+For Blocked Variants, do not allow overlap (i.e. two applications for different Primary IDNs with an overlap of one or more Blocked Variants cannot be allowed to proceed separately)